rickysuadma/lagiulang/README.md

 Github contrib
 ## Run

-Finally, run the project to see what the moment package does.
+run the project to see what the moment package does.

 ```javascript
 node index.js